-In high school I discovered the world of pen and paper role playing games and I didn’t played much during a couple of years (in the middle of the PSX/N64 war), spending my time with dices and rulebooks.
+In high school I discovered the world of pen and paper role playing games and I stayed a bit away of video games for a couple of years (in the middle of the PSX/N64 war), spending my free time at home reading rulebooks, creating character backstories or preparing adventures to GM.
 I fell back to PC games, which were in a pretty good shape at that point: Baldur’s Gate (yeah, I loved D&D), Little Big Adventure, Civilization II, the first Half-Life and Max Payne.

 I was quite sure that I wanted to study something to do with computers.
 I studied Engineering in Computer Science at Universitat Pompeu Fabra, Barcelona.
 I really had very good times there, and I was quite an active member of the PLUG (our Linux User Group).
 I lean more to the open-source pragmatic side, because I always kept a windows boot at home in order to play games.

-When I was on my second year, I discovered a game that made me rediscover videogames and I think was a big part of me wanting to do games for a living: Star Wars Galaxies.
+When I was on my second year, I discovered a game that made me rekindle the videogame fire and I think was a big part of me wanting to do games for a living: Star Wars Galaxies.
 As a roleplayer, the idea of inhabiting a virtual world was really compelling and I found myself building a quite profitable Armorsmithing business in the FarStar-EU server.
 The economy of virtual worlds is something that interests me since then and probably a reason I am quite heavy F2P player.